krisselberg/krisselberg.github.io/_posts/creatorharm/2021-07-07-creatorharm.md

 excerpt: "The Social Dilemma documentary on Netflix has gotten me to second guess my decision to pursue content creation as a career.
 The documentary highlights how social media uses algorithms to make small behavior changes in humans that add up over time."
 ---

+> Note: This post was modified in 2023 for formatting

 The Social Dilemma documentary on Netflix has gotten me to second guess my decision to pursue content creation as a career.
 The documentary highlights how social media uses algorithms to make small behavior changes in humans that add up over time.
 As I was watching the film, I thought about how this applies to my work as a content creator on Tiktok and YouTube.
 Am I contributing towards the mass behavior change of humans across the world?

-## Do creators stop people from living more meaningful lives?
+### Do creators stop people from living more meaningful lives?

 This scares me.
 By creating on social media, are creators essentially dragging people away from living life to its greatest potential for advertisers to profit off of them?
 In today's attention economy, people are the products.
 As creators, we are doing the hard part of creating a product that is willing to spend their time and money in a certain way.
 We are slowly, day-by-day influencing and shaping the minds of people that watch our content whether we like it or not.
 If your content is popular in any way on a social media platform, that means you are good at keeping people engrossed in your content.
 This benefits the technology and advertisers behind the screen that need the attention of the consumers.